 "Okay, so I think I just made a HUGE mistake.
 I sent an email by accident and I want to recall it right now!
 Is that even possible at all?
 How do I do it?"

-Don't you just hate it when you sit down, type a lovely email, press the "send" button and then suddenly realize you've sent it to the wrong address?
+Don't you just hate it when you sit down, type a lovely email, press the "send" button, and then suddenly realize you've sent it to the wrong address?
 Imagine how embarrassing-or damaging-that can be.
-And it doesn't matter which email client you're using, be it Google, Outlook or Yahoo; as long as you send an email to the wrong recipient, trouble can ensue.
+And it doesn't matter which email client you're using, be it Google, Outlook, or Yahoo; as long as you send an email to the wrong recipient, trouble can ensue.

 On the plus side, you can fix your blunder by recovering any email you send, and the best part is, you don't need to have any technical knowledge to do it.
 Just follow the simple instructions down below and hey, presto, your problem will be solved!

 If you do succumb to anger or haste, there's a way to fix your error.
-Email clients now come with features that allow you to unsend your email.
+Email clients now come with features that allow you to unsent your email.
 You can refer to it as the "Undo Send" setting, but you normally have to switch it on because it's turned off by default.

-The developers of these email clients are well aware that people aren't as perfect or efficient as machines (some of you are just too impatient for your own good), which is why they've now added the "recall" or "unsend" feature in their various email clients.
+The developers of these email clients are well aware that people aren't as perfect or efficient as machines (some of you are just too impatient for your good), which is why they've now added the "recall" or "unsent" feature in their various email clients.
 But you still have to be quick because the undo or recall option won't be there forever; it's mostly there for a specified time.

-Look at this way: It's possible to retract an email simply because human error was taken into account while designing the email clients.
-They knew situations will definitely arise where you attach the wrong files to an email and send it.
+Look at this way: It's possible to retract an email simply because the human error was taken into account while designing the email clients.
+They knew situations will arise where you attach the wrong files to an email and send it.
 Sometimes, the error might not always be from you.
 If you have babies in the house, expect them to giddily smack and play around with touchscreens, all the while inadvertently sending emails to everyone in your contact list!

 Microsoft Outlook is an essential tool, particularly if you're running a business.
-With Outlook, you have several enhancements at your disposal to facilitate communication in so many ways: Attachments, signature files, backgrounds and themes; even a neat feature that allows you to see whether your email recipients are whiling away the time online.
+With Outlook, you have several enhancements at your disposal to facilitate communication in so many ways: Attachments, signature files, backgrounds, and themes; even a neat feature that allows you to see whether your email recipients are whiling away the time online.
 How cool is that?
 If you've never used Outlook before or aren't too acquainted with it, you're missing out on a lot.
 One of Outlook's best features is how it allows you to recall any email when you slip-up.